HardyShaw/MapboxRouteMapDemo/README.md

 ## Step 2: Build and run your app

+add your MAP box SECRETE_KEY in android/gradle.properties and PUBLIC_KEY in ios/mapdemo/Info.plist

 With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:

 ### Android